SUNY Downstate Medical Center

 Conflicts of Interest

-SUNY Downstate Medical Center (DMC) works hard to ensure that its activities are conducted in an ethical and bias-free environment.
-In conjunction with DMC's Code of Conduct, the Conflict of Interest Policy guides DMC Investigators in their everyday work, outlines required and prohibited conduct, and provides guidance on how potential conflicts of interest can be managed.
+As a public institute entrusted with public funds to carry out its research and educational missions, SUNY Downstate Medical Center (DMC) must ensure that its activities are conducted in an ethical, transparent, and bias-free environment to maintain the public trust.
+In conjunction with DMC's Code of Conduct and the SUNY/RF Standards of Review (below), the Conflict of Interest Policy was created to guide DMC Investigators in their everyday work, to outline required and prohibited conduct, and to provide guidance on how potential perceived or actual conflicts of interest can be managed so as to enable industry and commercial partnerships, which are essential to advance our missions

-DMC advances its mission, in part, by creating collaborative partnerships with external individuals and entities.
-Such entities may include other educational and research institutions or private businesses.
-Outside activity may create real, potential, or apparent conflicts of interest, any of which may harm or damage the reputation of the individual or DMC.
-This Policy provides guidance for complying with the Federal revised regulation - Responsibility of Applicants for Promoting Objectivity in Research for which Public Health Service Funding is Sought and Responsible Contractors -while furthering the mission of DMC.
+The development of collaborative partnerships between academic research with external individuals and entities to enhance discoveries and their application to improve human health is a stated goal of SUNY, the Research Foundation of SUNY, and the National Institutes of Health.
+External entities may include other educational and research institutions or private businesses such as established companies or start-ups.
+While encouraged, outside activities may also create real, potential, or apparent conflicts of interest, any of which may harm or damage the reputation of the individual investigator or DMC and violate Public Officer's law.
+This Policy provides guidance for complying with the Federal revised regulation - Responsibility of Applicants for Promoting Objectivity in Research for which Public Health Service Funding is Sought and Responsible Contractors -while furthering the missions of DMC and the investigator.

 - As a SUNY/ RF/ DMC Employee, you must not make personal investments in organizations that you have reason to believe may be directly involved in or related to decisions made by you on behalf of SUNY/ RF/ DMC or will otherwise create substantial conflict between your duties on behalf of SUNY/ RF/ DMC and your private interest.